diazeddy/ranking/README.md

 # Project: Ranking System (UI)

 ## Description
-Build a PostgreSQL DB explorer like pgAdmin
+Build a ranking system with a table, a diagram, and a logical operation calculator.

 ## Features
 - Download a dataset that contains more than 3000 records with more than 3 columns in number format.